|Year of Entry||2018|

 |Mode of Funding||Government funded|

-Department of Applied Social Sciences (options: BSocSc Criminology and Sociology, BSocSc Psychology, BSocSc Social Work)
+Department of Social and Behavioural Sciences* (options: BSocSc Criminology and Sociology, BSocSc Psychology, BSocSc Social Work)

 |Mode of Study||Full time|

 JUPAS and non-JUPAS government-funded places : 116